ultrasaw/veils/README.md

 # SpectRust: Python vs Rust STFT Implementation

-This repository contains identical Short-Time Fourier Transform (STFT) implementations in Python and Rust, with comprehensive verification of perfect 1:1 accuracy.
+This repository contains the stripped-down `scipy.signal.ShortTimeFFT` class implementation in Python and Rust, with comprehensive verification of ~1:1 accuracy between the implementations.

 ## Files